VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Introduction

-\item Empirical evaluation across three cross-domain datasets (societal, financial, medical) against three adversary profiles (Lazy Cloud: drops 5\% of records; Dumb Cloud: substitutes random splitting with a fake hash; Approximate Cloud: substitutes random splitting with a valid hash), achieving correct detection in 11 of 12 scenarios.
-The single evasion occurs on the severely imbalanced Diabetes dataset, where the XAI signal is too weak to flag the Approximate adversary.
-No single verification layer achieves full coverage alone; the multi-layered design is necessary.
+\item Empirical evaluation across seven cross-domain datasets (societal, financial, medical, energy, high-dimensional, and physics) against three adversary profiles (Lazy Cloud: drops 5\% of records; Dumb Cloud: substitutes random splitting with a fake hash; Approximate Cloud: substitutes random splitting with a valid hash), achieving correct detection in 25 of 28 scenarios under a single fixed threshold and 27 of 28 once the Wasserstein threshold is calibrated per dataset.
+The single remaining evasion is the Approximate adversary on a high-dimensional dataset (Nomao), where honest generalization perturbs the SHAP distribution more than the attack does.
+No single verification layer achieves full coverage alone.

-\item Statistical validation with Wilcoxon signed-rank test ($p = 0.000977$ for F1, $p = 0.006836$ for Wasserstein distance), Cohen's $d$ effect sizes of 1.96 (F1) and $-1.02$ (WD), and bootstrap 95\% confidence intervals excluding zero for both metrics, all computed over an 11-point $k$-sweep.
+\item Statistical validation on all seven datasets over an 11-point $k$-sweep: Target-Driven anonymization beats blind splitting in every paired comparison, with Wilcoxon $p \le 0.001$ on six of seven datasets after Benjamini-Hochberg correction, large Cohen's $d$ effect sizes (up to 5.64), and bootstrap 95\% confidence intervals on the mean F1 gap that exclude zero on every dataset.

 \item Sub-second client verification overhead: 0.788\,s at $n = 10^6$ rows, with the $O(n/k)$ hash traversal dominated by a fixed $O(1)$ XAI overhead of approximately 0.5\,s. \end{enumerate}

 The remainder of this paper is organised as follows.
 Section~\ref{sec:related_work} surveys related work on $k$-anonymity, verifiable computation, and XAI-based data quality assurance.
 Section~\ref{sec:background} defines the technical building blocks that VeriX-Anon relies on.
 Section~\ref{sec:threat_model} defines the system model, adversary profiles, and security assumptions.
 Section~\ref{sec:methodology} presents the VeriX-Anon methodology across its four phases.
 Section~\ref{sec:experiments} reports experimental results, including detection accuracy, scalability, and utility-privacy trade-offs with full statistical analysis.
 Section~\ref{sec:discussion} discusses limitations, including XAI limitations under severe class imbalance, sentinel density, and epsilon sensitivity.
 Section~\ref{sec:conclusion} concludes with future directions.